-With Love In Absentia, Porreca explores the challenge of doing something as simple as loving each other in the chaotic and complex modern world.
+With Love In Absentia, Jenn Porreca explores the challenge of doing something as simple as loving each other in the chaotic and complex modern world.
 With everyone's reality becoming increasingly fragmented, she attempts to connect the viewer with the universal stream of consciousness through the line in her work.
 The tension and release of painterly expressionism juxtaposed with the sharp, controlled line represent her search for balance in the duality of life and death.

-While their medium and styles differ, Martinez and Ording share in common many other things: their use of vivid color and bold lines, an art studio, and two young children.
+While their medium and styles differ, Jet Martinez and Kelly Ording share in common many other things: their use of vivid color and bold lines, an art studio, and two young children.
 A married couple of artists, Fine Line brings together the work they have created individually yet side by side.

 Addressing all forms of light, this exhibition seeks to transform the viewer's perception of space, both physical and intergalactic, in the new age of planetary exploration.
 Sarah Coleman, a painter who focuses on atmosphere, explores a new technique using mirrors and glass to depict the starry cosmos.
 Aleksandra Zee is an artist who creates 3D objects integrating reclaimed materials and lights to transform an immediate environment.

 Light Years will be design-driven, as both Coleman and Zee have practical experience in the use of craftsman materials to create functional objects of whimsical beauty.

 With Zombie Nation, Ezra Li Eismont explores his interest in image and identity, as well as the cult of fame and pop culture.
 He uses the zombie as a metaphor for the battle over free will: a person whose spirit is trapped in darkness, unable to find his voice.
 This exhibition is a cry for all to find their own light and spirit, and bring it into being.
 It coincides with the release of Eismont's limited edition full-color art book of the same name.